core-wg/senml-spec/draft-ietf-core-senml.md

 | S/m      | Siemens per meter (conductivity)                  | float |   |
 {: #tbl-iana-symbols cols='r l l'}

-* Note 1: A value of 0.0 indicates the switch is off while 1.0 indicates on and 0.5 would be half on.
-The preferred name of this unit is "/".
-For historical reasons, the name "%" is also provided for the same unit -- but note that while that name strongly suggests a percentage (0..100) --- it is however NOT a percentage, but the absolute ratio!

 * Note 2: Assumed to be in WGS84 unless another reference frame is known for the sensor.